DigiBP/Team-Ricola/README.md

 **Personal presence required:** To pick up medication, patients usually have to physically go to the pharmacy.
 This can be a challenge for people with limited mobility or chronic illnesses.

 **Confidentiality and stigma:** Some patients may feel uncomfortable asking for or picking up prescription or sensitive medications at the pharmacy due to privacy concerns or stigma.

-**Medication errors:** Although pharmacies strive to avoid medication dispensing errors, occasionally errors in dosing, medication selection or labeling can occur.

-**Limited consultation:** In busy pharmacies, the time pharmacists have available for consultation may be limited.
-This can lead to patients not being adequately informed about the correct use and side effects of their medication.

-**Cost:** Prices for medications can vary in different pharmacies and some medications can be expensive, especially if they are not covered by health insurance.

 **Language barrier:** Several languages are spoken in Switzerland and this can lead to communication problems, especially if the pharmacist or staff do not speak the patient's native language.
 ___________